wn-upf/SiEStA-VR/README.md

 | `EMU_TEST_TYPE` | Injects synthetic network anomalies: `"BW"` (Bandwidth limit), `"JI"` (Jitter), `"PL"` (Packet Loss), `"RANDOM"`, or `"STD"` (Standard/None). |

 ### Running the Simulator
-A feature of how the repository has been structured (A fork of an earlier build of NeXosim, renaming the `examples` to `orig_examples` and using the folder for the networking engine of SiEsTam libraries and VMAF evaluation scripts), the simulator can be called via `cargo run --release --example XR_sim [<arg0><arg1>...]` but due to the amount of configuration parameters, we opt for iteration over lists of scenarios with a bash script.
+A feature of how the repository has been structured ( Renaming the original asynchronix `examples` to `orig_examples` and using the `examples` folder just for SiESTA-VR), the simulator can technically be called via `cargo run --release --example XR_sim [<arg0><arg1>...]` but due to the amount of configuration parameters, it is more encouraged to opt for execution from a bash script that iterates over input argument combinations.
-**On any standard computer with the required dependencies: ** Simply running the bash script with:
+**On any computer with the required dependencies: ** Simply running the bash script with:
 ```bash
 ./p_xrun.sh
 ```
 **On an HPC Cluster (SLURM):**
 Submit the job array using `sbatch`.
-The script utilizes weighted interleaving to balance heavy tasks (such as MLO simulations with many VR users) across computing nodes.
+The script utilizes weighted interleaving to balance heavy tasks (such as MLO simulations with many VR users) across the selected computing nodes and number of CPUs per node.
 Simulations involving 1-6 users are relatively fast, with the more complex scenarios the number of simulated events increases exponentially.

 ```bash
 sbatch p_xrun.sh
 ```
+---

-### VMAF evaluation:
+## 🎞️🔍 VMAF evaluation:

-After a simulation is finished, the frame IDs logged for each user on a simulated scenario folder can be passed through an offline evaluation script (`cargo run --release --example `), which passes synchronized frame pairs from the recorded simulation to parallel workers that compare decoded frames against the reference.
-We only consider VMAF in scenarios with no loss for our scenarios (due to VMAF not being originally thought for such type of Error Concealment artifacts), however frame IDs can be used for evaluation via slightly modifying the script, to 'lose' the frames which do no have a frame ID in the `XR_stats_0.csv` evaluated.
-The method used in the paper only considers a scenario with ideal conditions with a single user, and tests every scenario folder found inside the path set by the  `results_scenarios_folder` string in the main function.
+After a simulation is finished, the frame IDs logged for each user on a simulated scenario folder can be passed through an offline evaluation script (`cargo run --release --example vmaf_av1_hevc`), which synchronizes frame pairs from the recorded simulation and a reference video sample, and feeds them to parallel workers that compare decoded frames via VMAF and SSIM.
+We only consider VMAF in scenarios with no loss for our scenarios (due to VMAF not being originally thought for such type of Error Concealment artifacts), however frame IDs can be used for evaluation via slightly modifying the script, to 'lose' the frames which do not have a frame ID in the `XR_stats_0.csv` evaluated.

+The method used for the results presented in the paper only considers a scenario with ideal conditions with a single user, and tests every scenario folder found inside the path set by the `results_scenarios_folder` string in the main function.
 Running the script results in `VMAF_metrics_loss_0.csv` files being logged on each scenario folder, containing the per-frame VMAF and SSIM scores from the evaluation.
 It should be noted that VMAF is computationally expensive, and evaluation with this method can take multiple hours if the evaluated folder contains many scenarios or simulation times are long.